George Downing (politician)

-George Downing (1584–c.1659) was a pioneer English settler in County Londonderry during its plantation by the Livery Companies of the City of London.
+George Downing (c.
+1584–c.1659) was a pioneer English settler in County Londonderry during its plantation by the Livery Companies of the City of London.
 He was Sheriff of Derry during the 1620s and a member of the Parliament of Ireland in 1634.

 Background and arrival in Ireland

 George Downing is generally recognised as a scion of the Downing family of West Lexham, Norfolk, and the support he received in his later years from Philip Skippon points to his being the same George Downing, born in 1584, who was uncle both to Skippon and to Calybute Downing, the subversive Vicar of Hackney.

 It was at Hackney that George Downing married Jane, one of the daughters of Edmund Rookwood of Weston Longville, Norfolk, in 1611.
 Her sister subsequently married James Higgons, a grocer on Old London Bridge, who engaged Downing to act as his agent at the outset of the Londonderry plantation.
 When, in February 1617, Higgons reached agreement in principle to take a lease of that part of the plantation allocated to the London Fishmongers' Company, Downing entered into occupation of the 3,210-acre property.
 In March 1619 he took formal delivery of it for Higgons following sealing of the lease, having himself been granted a superior freehold interest in part of the estate immediately beforehand.